-A shape of LC molecules is like a pole and each position is random, but the direction is regularly-arranged parallel to long axis of the molecules.
-They have a dielectric anisotropy and arrange the long axis parallel to the direction of electric field with applied voltage.
-Today, this characteristic has been utilized as ON/OFF light valve for displaying an image in LC projectors and displays.
+Liquid Crystal (LC) molecules are shaped like rods for which each position is random, although the direction of the rods is regularly-arranged parallel to their long axis.
+The molecules have a dielectric anisotropy and align with the long axis parallel to the direction of and applied electric field.
+Today, this characteristic is utilized as the ON/OFF light switch for displaying an image in LC projectors and displays.

 2. Santec LC technology

-Santec has developed and manufactured LC devices as one of core technologies for advanced optical devices and systems.
-Mass production line is 8 inch wafer process.
-Santec LC devices are characterized by wide viewing angle, high contrast ratio and high reliability resulting from adopting vertical aligned nematic (VAN) mode and inorganic LC alignment layer.
+Santec has developed and manufactured LC devices as one of our core technologies for advanced optical devices and systems.
+The mass production line consists of an 8 inch wafer process.
+Santec LC devices are characterized by a wide viewing angle, high contrast ratio and high reliability resulting from adopting vertically aligned nematic (VAN) mode and inorganic LC alignment layer.

 2.1 LCOS (Liquid Crystal On Silicon)

-LCOS is micro-display and micro-projection technology for LC projector and rear-projection TV.
+LCOS is a micro-display and micro-projection technology for LC projector and rear-projection TV.

 LOCS is normally reflective type LC panel consisting of reflective layer and LC on Si substrate.
 Switching elements and electric wires for driving LC are integrated on Si substrate under reflective layer with semiconductor manufacturing technology and the image is characterized by seamless and high pixel resolution.